As India reservoirs run low, farmers slash sugar cane planting

-SOLAPUR, India (Reuters) - Farmers in India’s top sugar growing state of Maharashtra are being forced to replace cane with less water intensive crops, as a scorching drought drives authorities to hold back water from dams.
+SOLAPUR, India, Jan 13 (Reuters) - Indian farmers in the country’s top sugar growing state of Maharashtra are being forced to replace cane with less water intensive crops, as a scorching drought drives authorities to hold back water from dams.

 The drop in plantings for the 2016/17 season - which one official estimated means acreage could fall by about a third - comes after a faltering monsoon has damaged thousands of hectares of cane in the world’s second-biggest producer.